-At this point, our example diverges from § 9.2.
+At this point, our example diverges from § 10.2.
 Instead of using ML to solve the linear system Ax = b, where x and b are Epetra\MultiVector, use the ML operator as the precondition for an Aztec00 linear system, and solve it:

 '''

-Epetra_LinearProblem Problem(A, &x, &b);
+Epetra_LinearProblem Problem(A,&x,&b);

 AztecOO Solver(Problem);

 Solver.SetPrecOperator(&MLop);

-Solver.SetAztecOption(AZ_solver, AZ_gmres);
+Solver.SetAztecOption( AZ_solver, AZ_gmres );

 Solver.Iterate(Niters, 1e-12);

 '''

-9.4 The ML\Epetra::MultiLevelPreconditioner Class
+10.4 The ML\Epetra::MultiLevelPreconditioner Class

 An alternative to the ML\Epetra::MultiLevelOperator (that is also in the namespace ML\Epetra) is the MultiLevelPreconditioner class.
-Replace the header file ml\MultiLevelOperator.h discussed in section 9.3 by ml\MultiLevelPreconditioner.h.
+Replace the header file ml\MultiLevelOperator.h discussed in section 10.3 by ml\MultiLevelPreconditioner.h.
+Table 10.1 reports the aggregation schemes currently available in ML.